IBM-Cloud/openwhisk-darkvisionapp/README.md

   npm start
   ```

-  Note: To find the Cloudant database to connect to when running locally,
+  Note: To find the Cloudant database (and Object Storage) to connect to when running locally,
   the application uses the environment variables defined in **processing/local.env** in previous steps.

 1. Upload videos through the web user interface.
 Wait for OpenWhisk to process the videos.